 SC law provides that it is a crime to knowingly obtain or use personal information from a public body for commercial solicitation.

-- The response will include the option for you to be told the approximate cost for filling the request, and whether a deposit is required (see Fees below)
+- The response will include the option for you to be told the approximate cost for filing the request, and whether a deposit is required (see Fees)

 - Records less than 24 months old, delivery within 30 calendar days from the acknowledgment date or from receipt of 25% deposit, if required

 - Records over 24 months old, delivery within 35 calendar days from the acknowledgment date or from receipt of deposit, if required

 - A deposit of not more than 25% of the reasonably anticipated cost for reproduction of the records may be required.
 The actual balance due is payable upon delivery of the documents

 - Black and White Copy - 20 cents

 - Scanning documents to create an electronic file when one does not exist - 5 cents each page

 - The fee for the search, retrieval, or redaction of records shall not exceed the prorated hourly salary of the lowest paid employee who, in the reasonable discretion of the custodian of the records, has the necessary skill and training to perform the request.

 South Carolina Code §30-4-30 stipulates that the public has a right to inspect and/or copy public documents.
 View the code.